Business Development Manager Essential Information

 A day in the life of a business development manager might include tasks like:

 - Competitive analysis

 - Contract review with potential new clients

 - Collaboration with the marketing department

-A bachelor's degree in a business field, such as a Bachelor of Science in Business Administration (BSBA), would prepare the aspiring business development executive for a career in management.
-These four-year baccalaureate programs are designed to prepare the graduate for entry-level work in business or graduate school.
-Since these programs are relatively common, often one can be found that emphasizes leadership in business.
-This type of program blends standard business school coursework with focused study of marketing, organizational behavior, and entrepreneurship.
+A bachelor's degree in a business field, such as a Bachelor of Science in Business Administration (BSBA), could prepare the aspiring business development executive for a career in management.
+These four-year programs are designed to prepare the graduate for entry-level work in business or for graduate school.
+Some BSBA programs emphasize leadership in business, blending standard business school coursework with focused study of marketing, organizational behavior, and entrepreneurship.

-A student in a BSBA program with an emphasis in leadership might take classes in the following:
+A student in a BSBA program with an emphasis in leadership might take classes in:

 - Small business management

 - Human resource management

 - Managerial economics